 Selling on Amazon Marketplace: Is It Worth It?

-Amazon makes up about half of all e-commerce sales and 5% of all retail sales in the U.S., according to eMarketer.
+Amazon.com makes up nearly half of all e-commerce sales and more than 5% of all retail sales in the U.S., according to market research company eMarketer.

 That’s big money.
 Selling on Amazon as a business model has become increasingly viable, exposing your products to millions.